The most charming general store in every US state

 Michigan: Dixboro General Store, Ann Arbor

-Dixboro General Store is a hugely expansive retail destination born out of an old Colonial home in the student city of Ann Arbor, Michigan.
-Though jams, dips and jellies can be bought by the bucket-load, the store is actually more well-known for its homewares and is one of the busiest furniture outlets in the state.
-Whatever you need for your home, Dixboro will have it: Regular customers will never be short of clocks, bath products, collectable figures, cabinets or chandeliers.
+Dixboro General Store is a hugely expansive retail destination born out of an old Colonial home in the city of Ann Arbor.
+Though jams, dips, and jellies can be bought by the basket load, the store is actually better known for its homeware, and it's one of the busiest furniture outlets in the state.
+Whatever you need for your home, Dixboro will have it, from clocks and chandeliers to hand-crafted furniture and figurines.

-The oldest general store in Minnesota – Marine General Store in Marine on St Croix – may have retained its original wood panel flooring and mid-19th-century interior, but it's adopted some very modern necessities, such as the solar panels on the roof which power the place.
-Their menu puts a twist on usual general store grub: beyond grilled cheese and chicken salad, try tacos or one of their generous racks of glossy BBQ ribs.
-For a lighter source of refreshment, pick up an ice cream cone and laze about on their leafy outdoor dining patio.
+The oldest general store in Minnesota, Marine General Store in Marine on St. Croix may have retained its original wood panel flooring and mid-19th-century interior, but it's also adopted some modern touches, like the solar panels on the roof, which power the place.
+You can pick up all your essentials and more here, and the deli offers fresh salads, sandwiches, and lunch specials like tacos and spaghetti and meatballs.
+Alternatively, just pick up an ice cream cone and kick back on the leafy outdoor patio.

 Missouri: Old Village Mercantile, Caledonia